-Understanding how your chainsaw works is essential for any Arborist.
+Understanding how your chainsaw works are essential for any Arborist.
 You can save time and money when diagnosing issues.
-In this article, we will look at a chainsaw's carburetor.
+In this article, we will look at a chainsaw’s carburetor.

 You will learn all about carburetors, including: